Wednesday, November 30th, 2016

 When we look back on this sad, pathetic period in American history we will ask the questions all who have slid into despotism ask.
 Why were we asleep?
 How did we allow this to happen?
 Why didn’t we see it coming?
 Why didn’t we resist?

 Why did we allow the corporate state to strip away the rights of poor people of color and force them to live in terror in mini-police states?
-Why did we build the world’s largest system […]
+Why did we build the world’s largest system of […]

 3 Comments